Sausage Tree Camp

 Lodge style Your safari home

-Managers Yuri and Ashley, hosts Carol, Shayne and Serena, guides Kyle, Marshall, Nevers and Hastings, plus the team that makes sure everything runs smoothly ‘behind the scenes’: a team of champions, as the camp likes to call their employees.
+Managers Simon and Ruth, guides Ryan, Nevers Alex, Henry and Colins, plus the team that makes sure everything runs smoothly ‘behind the scenes’: a team of champions, as the camp likes to call their employees.
 Together they are the driving force behind this well-oiled ship called Sausage Tree Camp.
 The famous Sausage Tree Camp is a chic safari camp in the heart of Zambia’s Lower Zambezi National Park.
 Situated on the banks of the Zambezi River, this tented camp overlooks an expanse of narrow channels and low set, reed islands with the magnificent Zambezi escarpment as a backdrop.
 This luxurious camp, where a private butler is waiting to serve you, does it without losing its ‘bushcamp vibe’.
 It is the professional staff that makes this happen: no detail in pampering you is overlooked, but they also are walking encyclopedias when it comes to knowledge about the area.
 As your butler keeps surprising you with big (and small) treats, so will your guide keep revealing bush secrets around every corner.
 This is pampering in the broadest sense of the word: hot baths and candlelit dinner combined with incredible wildlife sightings and interesting bush-factoids (and plenty of humor, too).

 The epitome of bush chic, Sausage Tree Camp offers a civilized, luxury approach to a bush experience.
 The camp has eight slightly raised, generously spaced, reed, wood and white canvas safari tents.
-Five signature tents have open-air bathrooms and a private deck with river views.
-All tastefully decorated with lots of comfy nooks.
+The seven luxury suites include a king size bed, semi open air bathrooms, a dining area, private pool and expansive deck.
 What else did you expect at a high-end lodge like this?
-The two honeymoon suites include a king size bed, inside and outside bathrooms, a dining area, private pool and expansive teak deck.
 And then there is Kigelia House: a two-bedroom house, perfect for your family or a small group of friends.
 Every tent has a dedicated and personal butler, plus electricity around the clock.
 There is a central dining and bar area fronted by an enormous teak deck overlooking the Zambezi, and a generous shaded swimming pool.
 Together with plenty of plush comfortable chairs, this is the place to unwind.

 Activities at Sausage Tree Camp